 A comparison of \Cref{alg:ANG1} and \Cref{alg:ANG2} is carried out using the same discount rate $\g = 0.99$ and hyperparameters $(\epsilon_{\text{tol}}, \alpha, \tau) = (1\times10^{-5}, 0.1, 0.01)$.
 Since both algorithms are explicit discretizations of the corresponding flow, a sufficiently small learning rate is needed to ensure convergence.
 In the tests, the learning rates are set as $\eta=3\times10^{-4}$ for \Cref{alg:ANG1} and $\eta=8\times10^{-3}$ for \Cref{alg:ANG2}, which are both manually tuned to be close to the largest learning rates such that convergence is achieved.
 For \Cref{alg:ANG2}, we set $c=0.98$.

 As a result, \Cref{alg:ANG1} takes $59296$ iterations to converge while \Cref{alg:ANG2} takes $2213$ iterations, demonstrating that the interpolating metric introduced in \cref{sec:metric} gives rise to an acceleration of more than $1$ magnitude.
 Plotted in \Cref{fig:vp1} and \Cref{fig:vp2} are the errors of the value and policy with respect to the ground truth in the training process, which verifies that \Cref{alg:ANG2} achieves the same precision more than a magnitude faster than \Cref{alg:ANG1}.
-Moreover, it can be observed from \Cref{fig:lyap1} and \Cref{fig:lyap2} that in both cases the Lyapunov function decreases monotonically, confirming the theoretical analyses in \cref{sec:strict} and \cref{sec:metric}.
+Moreover, it can be observed from \Cref{fig:lyap1} and \Cref{fig:lyap2} that the Lyapunov function decreases monotonically in both cases, confirming the theoretical analyses in \cref{sec:strict} and \cref{sec:metric}.